Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Discussion

-The presented consideration of the random reactor model provides new opportunities for diagnostics of TGF and TGE mechanism.
+The presented consideration of the multicell reactor model provides new opportunities for diagnostics of TGF and TGE mechanisms.
 The crucial property of the RREA development is its gamma-ray radiation pattern.
 The conventional RREA mechanism in the uniform electric field leads to bremsstrahlung in a narrow cone directed backward to the electric field \cite{doi:10.1029/2007JD009248}.
-In the random reactor model, the electric field in each cell might have any direction, thus the pattern can be wide-angled or even quasi-isotropic, Formula~\ref{reactor_spatial}.
+In the multicell reactor model, the electric field in each cell might have any direction, thus the pattern can be wide-angled or even quasi-isotropic, Formula~\ref{eq:reactor_spatial}.
 The thundercloud with the reactor structure might radiate gamma-rays up, down, and, possibly, sideways with approximately the same brightness, depending on the electric field geometry.
-The analysis of the angular distribution of observed TGFs leads to the conclusion that TGF sources have a wider angular distribution than directed one \cite{doi:10.1029/2008GL035906,doi:10.1029/2011JA016716}.
+The analysis of the angular distribution of observed TGFs leads to the conclusion that some of TGF sources have a wider angular distribution than the directed one \cite{doi:10.1029/2008GL035906,doi:10.1029/2011JA016716,Fermi_2016}.
 However, a wide gamma-ray emission angle implies much more relativistic particles within thunderstorms during TGFs than with directed radiation to fit observable from space gamma-ray fluxes.
-In a reactor-like thunderstorm infinite feedback is achieved via interaction between different parts of the storm, allowing the creation of a great number of relativistic particles: in the runaway electron avalanche mechanism RREAs are developed in the strong field region, while in the reactor model all the cloud is engaged in the RREA production and several strong field regions amplify RREAs within each other.
+In a reactor-like thunderstorm, infinite feedback is achieved via interaction between different parts of the storm, allowing the creation of a great number of relativistic particles, Figure \ref{models_comparison}.

+The reactor mechanism can produce a TGF or a TGE depending on the electrical structure of the cloud, which defines the global multiplication factor, Formula \ref{eq:reactor_spatial}.
+The feedback effect can lead to the auto-tuning of the charge distribution, increasing the discharging for higher values of the electric field and slowing the discharging as the electrical field strength decreases.